Print Options

 • Self-assessment of computer, quantitative analysis, and personal skills and general preparation for succeeding in a public health graduate program

 MD/MPH students will enroll in their medical school M1, M2 and M3 years in the traditional sequence.
-In the fourth year of study the MD/MPH students will complete an “MPH Year” in which they will sabbatical from their medical school course work and complete 33 credit hours of MPH course work.
-In their 5th year of study (traditional M4 year) the MD/MPH students will complete the remaining six credit hours of the Service Learning/Capstone Experience.
-The MPH and MD programs will share six credit hours of electives and 6 MPH credit hours or eight COM credit hours with the SL/CE (Service Learning/Capstone Experience) replacing two traditional fourth year electives (eight weeks).
+In the fourth year of study the MD/MPH students will complete an “MPH Year” in which they take a sabbatical from their medical school course work and complete most credit hours of MPH course work.
+In their fifth year of study (traditional M4 year) the MD/MPH students will complete the remaining credit hours of CPH 528 Applied Practice Experience and CPH 529 Capstone.